submariner-io/enhancements/cloud-prepare/vpc-peering.md

-# Submariner VPC Peering Support
+# Submariner Peering Support

-This document describes the technical details and impact of our proposal design to include Virtual Private Cloud (VPC) Peering support for Submariner and `subctl` located at this [Pull Request](https://github.com/submariner-io/cloud-prepare/pull/190).
+This document describes the technical details and impact of our proposal design to include Virtual Private Cloud Peering support for Submariner and `subctl` located at this [Pull Request](https://github.com/submariner-io/cloud-prepare/pull/190).

 ## Abstract

 This idea was born meanwhile the CockroachDB project focused to deploy a multi-cluster setup of CockroachDB and communicate the different clusters across regions using Submariner.

-One of the requirements generated from that project was to deploy CockroachDB on AWS in different regions at the same time, using VPC Peering and configure VXLan (instead of IPsec) to increase network performance because VPC Peering connections are already secure and encrypted.
+One of the requirements generated from that project was to deploy CockroachDB on AWS in different regions at the same time, using Peering and configure VXLan (instead of IPsec) to increase network performance because Peering connections are already secure and encrypted.

-In order to achieve that, we observed neither the Operator nor the `subctl` CLI supported VPC Peering setup, configuration or deployment.
+In order to achieve that, we observed neither the Operator nor the `subctl` CLI supported Peering setup, configuration or deployment.
 For that reason, we decided to provide such functionality to cloud-prepare and subctl.
-With a set of sub-commands in subctl, developers will automatically provision and configure a VPC Peering between two clusters of the same cloud provider.
-Once cloud-prepare allows VPC Peering, the Submariner Operator will include the VPC Peering configuration as well.
+With a set of sub-commands in subctl, developers will automatically provision and configure a Peering between two clusters of the same cloud provider.
+Once cloud-prepare allows Peering, the Submariner Operator will include the VPC Peering configuration as well.

+With cloud Peering only the nodes of the connected Kubernetes clusters will be reachable.
+It is still needed a component like Submariner for the pods/service of two Kubernetes clusters to be reachable.

 ## Design